 Cardiovascular Technology (CVT)- 2 years- 1-year CVT courses & 1-year academic courses

 Emergency Medical Technology-Advanced

-Emergency Medical Technology-Paramedic-1 year
+Emergency Medical Technology-Paramedic-1 year and 2 year option

 Funeral Service Technology (FST)- 5 semesters